LLNL/scr/doc/rst/users/overview.rst

 The *control directory* is where SCR writes files to store its internal state about the current run.
 This directory is expected to be stored in node-local storage.
-SCR writes multiple, small files in the control directory, and it may access these files frequently.
+SCR writes multiple, small files in the control directory, and it accesses these files frequently.
 It is best to configure this directory to be in node-local RAM disk.

 To construct the full path of the control directory,